bestmobileapp/top5musicplayerapp/README.md

 Cons:
 The lack of support for high-resolution audio files is a disadvantage.

-Ratings: 4.4 out of 5 stars4.4/5 stars | Downloads: 1 Billion+
+Ratings: 4.4 out of 5 stars| Downloads: 1 Billion+

 Final Verdict: Spotify is the most popular music player in the world, with over 1 billion downloads.